AkssharRamesh03/AML-images/README.md

 # Adversarial Attacks on Connected Autonomous Vehicles road sign detection: Using FGSM

-This project explores how adversarial examples can fool object detection models by applying the **Fast Gradient Sign Method (FGSM)** to a trained **Faster R-CNN** detector.
-The model is trained on a COCO-formatted dataset from Roboflow and tested by generating perturbed images that maintain visual similarity while altering predictions.
+This project explores how adversarial examples can fool object detection models used by connected autonomous vehichles to detect road signs.
+By applying the **Fast Gradient Sign Method (FGSM)** to a trained road sign detector.
+The primary model is trained on a COCO-formatted dataset from Roboflow and tested by generating perturbed images that maintain visual similarity while altering predictions.

 ---

 ## Overview

 Machine learning models especially deep neural networks are known to be vulnerable to small, intentional perturbations known as **adversarial attacks**.
-These changes are often invisible to the human eye but can drastically alter the model's output.
+These changes are often invisible to the human eye but can drastically alter the model's prediction output.

 In this notebook:
 - A Faster R-CNN model is trained for object detection on a custom dataset.